 Focus on Wide Receivers in Your Rookie Drafts

 Rookie RBs are easier to project in the short term compared to rookie WRs in most scenarios.
-Running backs can also produce at a higher level more quickly if they have the right skill set and landing spot, as did Breece Hall and Kenneth Walker III last season.
+Running backs can also produce at a higher level more quickly if they have the right skill set and landing spot; we see it every season (think De’Von Achane).

 This can be very appealing to a manager looking to quickly turn around a depleted roster.
 However, this is a bit of a trap.
 The key to a successful rebuild is the longevity of wide receivers.

-On the other hand, elite wide receivers (if you can find them) will remain elite for up to a decade.
-Whereas running backs typically peak by the age of 25, wide receivers are in their absolute prime from ages 25-29.
-Many of these WRs will break out and become elite by age 23 or 24 and can produce for nearly a decade.
+On the other hand, elite wide receivers (if you can find/identify them) will likely remain elite for up to a decade.
+Whereas running backs typically peak by the age of 25, receivers are in their absolute prime from ages 25-29.
+Many of them will break out and become elite by age 23 or 24 and can produce for nearly a decade.

 You will get way more mileage out of wide receivers than running backs.
 Imagine if you started a rebuild and were able to draft Ja’Marr Chase or Justin Jefferson.
-You’d have the two highest-valued non-QBs on your team right now.
+You’d have two of the highest-valued non-QBs on your team right now.

 Put together a nucleus of strong wide receivers during the first two years of your rebuild.
 Then, fill in the running backs.
 You want to shift the focus to RB once you’re ready to compete, but not before.

-In fact, I’d rather be a year late in targeting running backs than a year early: Make sure you’re stable elsewhere and basically treat the position as annual rentals to help put you over the top.
+I’d rather be a year late in targeting running backs than a year early.
+Make sure you’re stable elsewhere and treat the position as annual rentals to help put you over the top.

 In 2011, we could reasonably project Julio Jones and A.J.
 Green to be great for the next 8-10 years.
 In 2012, if you built your roster around Trent Richardson or Doug Martin, that didn’t go so well.
 That’s a cherry-picked example, but you get the idea.